DeLion13/DataBases/lab3/README.md

 ## About

-An application that sends queries to the database according to your commands.
+An application for working with database according to your commands.
 Used PostgreSQL database and diesel library.
 Program code developed according to ORM template.

 ## Prerequisites